 In a perfect world, you’d cut posies from your own lush garden—but you can still pick out a longer-lasting bouquet at your local flower shop or grocery store if you know what to look for.
 Choose flowers with buds that are just starting to open rather than ones that have already opened.
 Avoid stems with brown spots where leaves may already have fallen off, and choose specimens with fresh, green, firm leaves.
 Petals should be firm on their undersides and should not look faded, wilted, or transparent.

 Flowers in the narcissus family excrete a substance into the water that can wilt the others in your vase.
-Daffodils, jonquils, and narcissus excrete a toxin called lycorine as well as a mucus that can damage other flowers.
+Daffodils and jonquils, in the narcissus family, excrete a toxin as well as mucus that can damage other flowers.
 Keep these varieties together to avoid poisoning a mixed bouquet, or let these cut flowers sit in water on their own for several hours to remove some of these substances before arranging them in a new vessel with other varieties—just don’t trim the stems without giving them another overnight soak on their own.

 Give the Stems a Fresh Cut